cn0047/stash/ed/javascript/README.md

 Lexical scope - code author's scope (context of the surrounding code)...
 To cheat with lexical scope use `eval` or `with`.
+`eval` is slow because no optimizaton for unknown code.

 Dynamical scope - Runtime scope.

 Create new scope - use IIFE or catch block.

-`eval` is slow because no optimizaton for unknown code.

-IIFE - needed for creating new scope, and hide some stuff from outer scope.
+IIFE (Immediately-Invoked Function Expression) - needed for creating new scope, and hide some stuff from outer scope.

 **Hoisting**.
 Variable can be used before it has been declared.
 Hoisting is JS's default behavior of moving all declarations to the top of the current scope.